 History is full of the most amazing stories of human courage, sacrifice, greed or weakness.
 As such it makes compelling reading.
-Moreover, most of us have a natural curiosity about the human past whether it takes the form of tracing our family tree, investigating a particular period of history or watching a period drama on film or television.
+Moreover, most of us have a natural curiosity about the human past whether it takes the form of tracing our family tree, investigating a particular period of history, or watching a period drama on film or television.
 We also have a desire to understand the world that went before, for it is only if we do this that we can make real sense of the world around us today.
-How can we understand the terrorist attacks on New York, London and Paris or the current conflicts in Iraq and Syria without looking at the historical background to these disputes?
-It would be wise to remember the words of Santayana: "He who forgets History is condemned to relive it".
+"He who forgets History is condemned to relive it".

 This is an exciting History course which is varied, thought provoking and dynamic, covering topics from Medieval, Early Modern and Modern History.
-By the end of the course you will have learned how to evaluate and analyse information, how to weigh up evidence, how to argue and communicate ideas effectively - highly valued skills.
+By the end of the course, you will have learned how to evaluate and analyse information, how to weigh up evidence, how to argue and communicate ideas effectively - highly valued skills.
 History is therefore an excellent qualification for a varied range of careers such as Journalism, Law, Business, TV, Film and Media.

 Paper 1 Thematic study (30%) Crime and punishment in Britain, c1000-present will focus on the changing definitions of criminal activity and how it was dealt with, types of punishments and conditions of prisons, with case studies on the punishment of the Gunpowder plotters, the Whitechapel murders associated with Jack the Ripper and the significance of the Derek Bentley case to the abolition of the death penalty.
-Paper 2 Depth Study (20%) AND The American West 1835-1895 will consist of a study of the Plains Indians and their way of life, the rising tensions between the Plains Indians and the white settlers and the eventual destruction of their way of life by the American army.
-Cowboys and the 'Wild West', growing lawlessness and Outlaws such as 'Billy the Kid' will also be covered.
+Paper 2 The American West 1835-1895 will consist of a study of the Native Depth Study (20%) Americans and their way of life, the rising tensions between the Native Americans and the white settlers and the eventual destruction of their way of life by the American army.
+Cowboys and the 'Wild West', AND growing lawlessness and Outlaws such as 'Billy the Kid' will also be covered.
 British Depth Study (20%) Early Elizabethan England, 1558-1588 will focus on the dramatic reign of Queen Elizabeth I and how she maintained her grip on power despite a series of significant threats to her such as the Spanish Armada and Mary Queen of Scots.
 Paper 3 Modern Depth Study (30%) The USA, 1954-1975: Conflict at home and abroad will consist of a study of the treatment of African Americans and the development of the Civil Rights movement led by Martin Luther King, as well as American involvement, and eventual defeat, in the Vietnam War.

 Teaching methods and resources are varied and engaging.
 Most lessons will involve a range of activities to ensure students are at the centre of learning and to ensure lessons are stimulating and interesting.
+There is a lot of information covered at GCSE and we have several techniques to help students.
+For example, at the end of each mini topic students will create revision resources which can then be used in the future.